melisamalala/pigdice/README.md

 This is my fourth project at Moringa School Prep, and the aim is to create a Pig Dice game that will allow 2 players to roll dice.
 The rules of the game are as follows.
 On each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold" their score and pass over the next turn to the other plater.

+You can find the web app here: https://melisamalala.github.io/pigdice/

 Contents:

 If the player rolls a 1, they score nothing and it becomes the next player's turn.
 If the player rolls any other number, it is added to their turn total and the player's turn continues.
 If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 The first player to score 100 or more points wins.